 A commercial litigation attorney represents clients in civil and commercial matters, including breach of contract actions, business torts cases, bankruptcy and adversary proceedings, civil racketeering actions, business dissolution proceedings and other corporate litigation, product liability cases, franchisor-franchisee litigation, qui tam actions, proceedings to enforce money judgments, divorce actions and post-divorce judgment proceedings.

 Manhattan Causes Of Action

-In business litigation in the New York state courts and in federal courts situated in New York, some of the claims which companies and individuals frequently bring are as follows.
+In business litigation in the Manhattan state courts and in federal courts situated in Manhattan, NY, some of the claims which companies and individuals frequently bring are as follows.
 At the Law Offices of David S. Rich, LLC, we have substantial experience litigating, on behalf of entities and individuals, these claims and many others.

 Breach Of Contract: The elements of a cause of action for breach of contract are (1) formation of a contract between plaintiff and defendant, (2) performance by plaintiff, (3) defendant’s failure to perform, (4) resulting damage.